JessalynWang/GraceHacks/README.md

-# GraceHacks
+# personal web
-Repo for the GraceHacks project was for gracehacks but we ended up using something else for the project, so this is probably gonna be a repo for a react version of my personal website
+Was for gracehacks but we ended up using something else for the project, so this is now a repo for a react version of my personal website.
+Still technically a WIP because of design choices I want to play with.